pasqualerossi/42-Piscine/README.md

 # 42-Adelaide
 I was part of the 1st ever piscine at 42 Adelaide between June - July of 2021. </br>

+What the piscine teaches you is the following:

+- Vim or Visual Studio Code (depending on which one you use)
+- iTerm/Terminal
+- C Language Programming
+- Shell Commands
+- Git
+- GitHub
+- Use an iMac well =)
+- Discord
+and much more.

 # Piscine Tips

 Feel stuck on a question?